-The University Chaplaincy is deeply glad to welcome the Class of 2023 and their families to the Baccalaureate Ceremony at Gantcher Family Sports and Convocation Center on Saturday, May 20, 2023 at 3:00 p.m.
-ET.
+The University Chaplaincy is deeply glad to welcome the Class of 2025 and their families to the Baccalaureate Ceremony on the Academic Green on Saturday, May 17, 2025 at 3:00 p.m.
 The multifaith ceremony will include:

 While the Commencement Ceremony is launching you fully into your post-Tufts experience, the Baccalaureate Ceremony is the last time your class will be together to connect over your shared experience as Tufts students.
 Baccalaureate features student voices, song, and opportunities to reflect; we invite you throughout the Ceremony to reflect on your own experience of Tufts.
 Commencement is also for all graduating Tufts students, including graduate and professional students, while the Baccalaureate Ceremony is just for undergraduates and their guests.